 Phishing awareness training teaches users how to identify suspicious emails, and how to apply best practices in response to receiving them.
 They usually involve users taking a virtual training course, usually made up of scenario-based videos and quizzes.
 Once they’ve completed the course, the user is tested with simulated phishing emails.
 If they don’t report the emails, administrators can assign them further training.

 Why Does Phishing Awareness Training Work?

 Phishing awareness training cultivates a security-first mindset that prioritizes data protection and network security.
 It does this by providing employees with the knowledge and tools they need to combat phishing attacks.
 Carefully designed programs teach users how to detect and react to threats so that they can help protect sensitive data, rather than being considered an easy way into an organization’s network.

-It’s thanks to powerful training and simulation solutions that 2019 saw a decrease in phishing click rates and an increase in reporting rates, despite the volume of phishing attacks increasing year on year.
+It’s thanks to powerful training and simulation solutions that recent years have seen a decrease in phishing click rates and an increase in reporting rates, despite the volume of phishing attacks increasing year on year.

 What Features Should You Look For In a Phishing Awareness Training Platform?